-Complete the start-up procedure from the ground before selecting the upper controls with the 3-position control selector.
-In order to operate the lift from the platform, select the upper controls with the 3-position selector lever at the lower control station.
-Verify that the upper-boom tie-down strap is disengaged.
 Using the step(s) provided, carefully enter the platform.
 Safety regulations require the operator be secured with a personnel restraint system to the lift.
-The lanyard shall be attached to the safety belt/harness and the other end connected to an anchor on the platform support structure.
+The lanyard shall be attached to the safety belt/ harness and the other end connected to lanyard anchor on the platform support structure.
 The safety belt must be rotated so that the lanyard connection is centered on the back of the operator.

-DANGER: NEVER OPERATE ANY AERIAL EQUIPMENT WITHOUT WEARING AN APPROVED PERSONNEL RESTRAINT SYSTEM ATTACHED TO THE LANYARD ANCHOR.
+DANGER: NEVER OPERATE ANY AERIAL EQUIPMENT WITHOUT WEARING AN

+APPROVED PERSONNEL RESTRAINT SYSTEM ATTACHED TO THE ANCHOR.
 FAILURE TO SECURE THE SAFETY BELT AND LANYARD MAY RESULT IN DEATH OR SERIOUS INJURY IN THE EVENT OF A FALL FROM THE PLATFORM.